2026 DIMACS REU Proposed Project Descriptions

 Project at intersection of AI and economics

-Project #: DC2025-08
+Project #: DC2026-08

 Mentor: Xintong Wang, Computer Science

-Some concrete problems that the REU student may explore are (1) the formation of algorithmic collusion and how to mitigate or regulate it from an algorithmic perspective; (2) the use of LLM agent to improve the efficiency of negotiation tasks and bilateral trading; and (3) some other strategic behavior on economic platforms or any multi-agent systems.
+Abstract: The project will be at the intersection of artificial intelligence and economics, with an emphasis on studying multi-agent, game-theoretic environments where agents interact, often with the aid of algorithms, and agents' desires may not easily and reliably match up.
+Examples include online platforms, financial markets, a rush-hour commute, and a game of poker.
+Some concrete problems that the REU student may explore are (1) the formation of algorithmic collusion and how to mitigate or regulate it from an algorithmic perspective; (2) the use of LLM agent to improve the efficiency of negotiation tasks and bilateral trading (e.g., LLM for transition, value, or heuristic functions); and (3) some other strategic behavior on economic platforms or any multi-agent systems.
 Background knowledge in economics or game theory may be a plus but not necessary.

 Multi-Robot Path Planning: Structural Studies and High-Performance Algorithms

-Project #: DC2025-11
+Project #: DC2026-09

 Mentor: Jingjin Yu, Computer Science

 Abstract: Graph-based Multi-Robot Path Planning (MRPP), also known as Multi-Agent Path Finding (MAPF), seeks to quickly find high-quality paths for routing a large number of robots.
-MRPP/MAPF has many important applications, e.g., enabling the coordination of thousands of robots at Amazon warehouses.
-A significant amount of work has been done in the field, and many decent algorithms have been proposed, but we are still in the relatively early stages of fully understanding the structure of the problem and utilizing the insight to design more capable MRPP/MAPF algorithms.
+MRPP/MAPF has numerous important applications, such as enabling the coordination of thousands of robots at Amazon warehouses.
+A significant amount of work has been done in the field, and many effective algorithms have been proposed; however, we are still in the relatively early stages of fully understanding the problem's structure and utilizing the insights to design more capable MRPP/MAPF algorithms.
 For example, current algorithms are mostly agnostic to the graph structure - can we leverage that information?
-In this summer project, the student researcher will learn about the existing SOTA in MRPP/MAPF, seek a better understanding of particular structures, and leverage that understanding to design better algorithms.
-The research can be theoretical, algorithmic, or a mix of the two.

 Some relevant papers: